renesas/rx-driver-package/source/r_rspi_rx/r_rspi_rx_vx.xx/r_rspi_rx/readme.txt

 (3) Adding the FIT module to your project using "Smart Configurator" on CS+ By using the "Smart Configurator Standalone version" in CS+, the FIT module is automatically added to your project.
-Refer to "Renesas e2 studio Smart Configurator User Guide (R20AN0451)" for details.
+Refer to "RX Smart Configurator User's Guide: CS+ (R20AN0470)" for details.

 (4) Adding the FIT module to your project in CS+
 In CS+, please manually add the FIT module to your project.
 Refer to "Adding Firmware Integration Technology Modules to CS+ Projects (R01AN1826)" for details.

+(5)Adding the FIT module to your project using the Smart Configurator in IAREW By using the Smart Configurator Standalone version, the FIT module is automatically added to your project.
+Refer to "RX Smart Configurator User's Guide: IAREW (R20AN0535)" for details.

 Toolchain(s) Used
 -----------------
+* Renesas RX v3.02.00
+* GCC for Renesas RX 8.3.0
-* Renesas RX v3.01.00
+* IAR C/C++ Compiler for Renesas RX 4.14.1

 File Structure
 --------------